Aro1914/AroTable/README.md

 ### The **dropPositives()** Method

-The **dropPositives()** method removes all positive integers from the AroTable.
+The **dropPositives()** method removes all positive numbers from the AroTable.
 Returns true if successful, returns false if not:

 ```js
 const aroTable = new AroTable(-5,-4,-3,'-2',-1,'0',1,2,'3',4,5);